Invite Craig to speak at your event in 2025.

 Great leaders don’t just lead others well; they’ve also learned to lead themselves.

-The people you lead aren’t just listening to you; they’re watching how you live your life.
+The people you lead aren’t just listening to you.
+They’re watching how you live your life.

 If you live with intentionality, discipline, integrity, and purpose, people will grow to trust and respect you.
 But the opposite is also true—trust and respect diminish if you don’t lead yourself well.